MicrosoftDocs/customer-voice/fp-docs/create-multipage-survey.md

     > [!div class=mx-imgBorder]
     > ![New section added](media/section-name.png "New section added")

-4. Add new questions to the section or move existing questions to the section as required.
+4. Add new questions to the section, or move existing questions to the section as required.

 ## Manage a section